 Everyone loves to shop - here are some great top tips to help you reduce, reuse and recycle when out on the high street.

 - Buy more fresh produce or grow your own.
 This uses less packaging as well as being healthier.

 - Try to cut down on unecessary packaging as much as possible.
 Have a look on our greener packaging choices page for more some tips on how to do this.

-- Visit your local farmers market or greengrocers, where products are often contain less unnecessary packaging and have done less miles.
+- Visit your local farmers market or greengrocers, where products often contain less unnecessary packaging and have travelled less miles.

 - Why not consider using your local milk delivery service.
 Dairies re-use the glass bottles by cleaning, sterilising and refilling them.
 This reduces the need for single-use milk containers.
 To find your local milkman, click here.